lgauthie/mar-fmnet/README.md

 Initializing the audio
 ----------------------

-Here we are setting up the audio output for our mar system.
+Here we are setting up the audio output for our MarSystem.
 Right now we are just using the file output, but buffer_size and device are left in the method call in case we want to add the ability to directly write to an AudioSink.